Sony A7R III versus Canon 5D Mark IV

 Both the A7R III and the 5D Mark IV are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The 5D Mark IV replaced the earlier Canon 5D Mark III, while the A7R III followed on from the Sony A7R II.

 So how do things add up?
-Is the Sony A7R III better than the Canon 5D Mark IV or vice versa?
-Below is a summary of the relative strengths of each of the two contestants.
+Which of the two cameras – the Sony A7R III or the Canon 5D Mark IV – has the upper hand?
+The listing below highlights the relative strengths of the two models.

 - More detail: Offers more megapixels (42.2 vs 30.1MP) with a 18% higher linear resolution.